AdobeXD/plugin-samples/guides/how-to-display-an-image-guide/README.md

 # How to show an image in the modal UI
-This sample shows how to add an image in the modal UI. **The plugin code can be found [here](https://github.com/AdobeXD/Plugin-Samples/tree/master/how-to-display-an-image)**.
+This sample shows how to add an image in the modal UI.

 ## Technology Used